pyrustic/shared/README.md

 Let's explore the [Document](#document), [Dossier](#dossier), and [Database](#database) classes in the next sections !

 # Document
-The `Document` class represents an interface for reading and writing an underlying file whose format is either [Jesth](https://github.com/pyrustic/jesth#readme) or [JSON](https://en.wikipedia.org/wiki/JSON).
+The `Document` class represents an interface for reading and writing an underlying file whose format is [JSON](https://en.wikipedia.org/wiki/JSON).

 As stated previously in the [Overview](#overview) section, the `Document` class is not intended to be used directly.
-Instead, depending on the requirement, one will use the `JsonDoc` or `JesthDoc` class which subclasses the `Document` class.
+Instead, depending on the requirement, one will use the `JsonDoc` class which subclasses the `Document` class.

 Since **JSON** is very popular, we will focus on the `JsonDoc` class in the following examples.